gboisse/gboisse.github.io/content/posts/03-this-is-us/index.md

 Covering the depths and details of ReSTIR would make for a blog post of its own, so suffice to say that the approach chosen here, unsurprisingly, aims at minimizing the number of rays being cast.

 A cool trick for this was proposed by the folks over at [Traverse Research](https://blog.traverseresearch.nl/dynamic-diffuse-global-illumination-b56dc0525a0a).
-They made the point that blablabla ao and use this property not against the lighting directly but as a mechanism to compare and weight the validity of combining various reservoirs.
+They pointed out that blablabla ao and use this property not against the lighting directly but as a mechanism to compare and weight the validity of combining various reservoirs.
 If the reservoirs' AO matches closely, the probability of combining them increases, otherwise, it is reduced.
 This greatly improves the preservation of contact shadows and details, at no additional ray tracing cost. :slightly_smiling_face: